fleetdm/fleet/docs/REST API/rest-api.md

 ### Run live query

+> This updated API endpoint replaced `GET /api/v1/fleet/queries/run` in Fleet 4.x.x, for improved compatibility with many HTTP clients.
+The [old endpoint]() is maintained for backwards compatibility.

 Run one or more live queries against the specified hosts and responds with the results collected after 25 seconds.

-If multiple queries are provided, they run concurrently.
-Response time is capped at 25 seconds from when the API request was received, regardless of how many queries you are running, and regardless whether all results have been gathered or not.
+Response time is capped at 25 seconds from when the API request was received, regardless of whether all results have been gathered or not.
 This API does not return any results until the fixed time period elapses, at which point all of the collected results are returned.

 The fixed time period is configurable via environment variable on the Fleet server (eg.
 `FLEET_LIVE_QUERY_REST_PERIOD=90s`).
 If setting a higher value, be sure that you do not exceed your